benyblack/interview/Array.md

 - Insert: O(n)
 - Space: O(n)

-@ In java and .Net expanding an Array needs to recreate it.
+In java and .Net expanding an Array needs to recreate it.
 But in dynamic languages like Python its ok!
 To solve this problem, .Net and Java have List<> and ArrayList that are editable in size.

-@@ If you know that the array is sorted in a way that's amenable to binary search, then you can search the array that way and achieve in the best case, array search is O(log n).
+If the array is sorted in a way that's amenable to binary search, then you can search the array that way and achieve in the best case, array search is O(log n).
-##